UELC is part of the Family Promise network of host congregations.

 If you’d like to share in this experience when we host, please contact the Family Promise Coordinator at amy_schirmer @yahoo.com.

 To donate to UELC’s Family Promise fund, checks payable to University Lutheran Church can be sent to UELC, 1826 W University Ave.
 Gainesville 32601.
 Write Family Promise in the subject line.

 Family Promise Mission statement: Through the collaborations of local faith communities, Family Promise of Gainesville provides homeless children and their families with compassionate care that includes case management, education, housing, meals and transportation until they can transition to a home of their own.

 Families stay in the program for up to 3 months, receiving training and assistance in areas they need in order to become self-sufficient (eg. job training, financial counseling, assistance in searching for jobs and housing).
 Some parents come to the program employed or under-employed.
 Still, they need stability, time and assistance to gather funds, resources and stamina to lay the foundation for a steady and healthy path for their families.

-For more information about Gainesville Family Promise, or to donate directly, visit the Family Promise Website https://www.familypromisegvl.org/
+For more information about Gainesville Family Promise, or to donate directly, visit http://www.familypromisegvl.org/